Parkour: Injuries and deaths

 Concerns have been raised by law enforcement and fire and rescue teams about the risks inherent in jumping off high buildings.
 They argue that practitioners are needlessly risking damage to both themselves and rooftops by practicing at height, with police forces calling for practitioners to stay off the rooftops.
 Some practitioners of parkour agree that such behaviour should be discouraged.

 Because parkour philosophy is about learning to control oneself in interaction with the environment, many parkour experts consider serious injury evidence of the traceur's failure to follow the precepts of the discipline, specifically, knowing one's limitations.
 Daniel Ilabaca, co-founder of the World Parkour and Freerunning Federation, said, "Thinking you're going to fail at something gives you a higher risk of doing just that.
 Committing to something you're thinking or knowing you will land gives you a higher chance of landing or completing the task."
 On biomechanical grounds, studies found parkour landing techniques result in lower landing forces in comparison with traditional sport techniques.
 In a survey of parkour-related emergency department visits in the United States between 2009 and 2015, most injuries were reportedly caused by landing or from striking objects.

 American traceur Mark Toorock said injuries are rare "because participants rely not on what they can't control—wheels or the icy surfaces of snowboarding and skiing—but their own hands and feet."
 Lanier Johnson, executive director of the American Sports Medicine Institute, said that many of the injuries are not reported.

+In 2013, a person in Russia attempted a backflip on the ledge of a roof of a 16 story building, but when attempting to land on the ledge, fell from the building and died.
+On16 August 2019, it was reported that another person in Russia was "engaged in parkour on the roof" of a 9 story building and during a jump, fell off the roof and died from the fall.